nrdvana/perl-XS-Tricks/doc/premium-integrations-1-magic-objects.md

 ```

 The key there is 'sv_magicext'.
 Note that you're applying it to the thing being
-referred to, not the scalarref that you use for the call to `sv_bless`.
+referred to, not the scalar ref that you use for the call to `sv_bless`.
 The messy `ifdef` part is due to the 'dup' field of the magic table only being
 used when perl was compiled with threading support.
 The reference to
 `YourProject_LibWhatever_magic_vtbl` is both an instruction for Perl to know what